OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 }
 ```

-This JSON structure defines the available values for lookup fields in your SolarWinds Service Desk instance.
-Ensure you use the correct internal names and IDs for your fields.
+This JSON structure defines the available values for system fields of SolarWinds Service Desk instance.
+Ensure the correct internal names and IDs are used for the fields.

 ---